williln/django-tracer/README.md

 ## Other ways to use this Request ID

-There are several other places you may consider wanting to use the ID to improve traceability:
+There are several other places you may consider using the ID to improve traceability:

 - Pass it as an argument to any Celery tasks you generate so there is a clear path between the incoming request and the tasks that were generated from it
 - Pass it as a header or argument to other internal APIs or services